Îlham Ehmed

-Îlham Ehmed (ئیلھام ئەحمەد, إلهام أحمد, born 28 December 1963) is a Syrian Kurdish politician who has served as co-president of the Executive Council of the Democratic Autonomous Administration of North and East Syria since 2018.
-A member of the Democratic Union Party, she previously held the position of co-chair of the Syrian Democratic Council from 2015 to 2018.
+Îlham Ehmed (إلهام أحمد, born 28 December 1963; also referred to as Ilham Ahmad or Ilham Ahmed) is a Syrian politician who served as co-president of the Executive Council of the Democratic Autonomous Administration of North and East Syria from 2018 until its integration into the Syrian state in 2026.
+A member of the Democratic Union Party, she previously served as co-chair of the Syrian Democratic Council from 2015 to 2018.

-As of March 2025, she is co-chair of the Foreign Affairs Department of the Democratic Autonomous Administration of North and East Syria.
+She also acted as co-chair of the Foreign Affairs Department of the Democratic Autonomous Administration of North and East Syria.